 There are three major subtypes of attention-deficit hyperactivity disorder:

 - Predominantly Hyperactive/Impulsive type: the symptoms of this subtype primarily manifest with hyperactivity and/or impulsive symptoms.
 There are very few or no inattentive symptoms.
 This subtype is considered the most rare.

 - Predominantly Inattentive type: this subtype presents with inattentive symptoms.
 Here there are few or no hyperactive symptoms.

 - Combination ADHD: this subtype involves symptoms of both inattention and hyperactivity.

 The cause(s) of attention-deficit hyperactivity disorder are not fully understood.
 This applies to all three types of ADHD.
-Also, unfortunately, there has not yet been a test identified to screen for, or assess the risk of developing ADHD.
-That being said, research does indicate a neurobiological basis for ADHD, and scientists believe a combination of genes and environment can contribute to one’s possibility of developing attention-deficit hyperactivity disorder.
+Unfortunately, there has not yet been a test identified to screen for, or assess the risk of developing ADHD.
+That being said, research does indicate a neurobiological basis for ADHD.
+Scientists believe a combination of genes and environment can contribute to one’s possibility of developing attention-deficit hyperactivity disorder.

 - have difficulty paying attention to a task for more than a few minutes

 - appear to have trouble listening when spoken to